Graduate Admission Requirements

-Students who wish to pursue a graduate degree at Lamar University can choose from 36 master’s and five doctoral degree programs.
+Students who wish to pursue a graduate degree at Lamar University can choose from 36 masters’ and five doctoral degree programs.
 To be eligible for graduate admission, a student must have a bachelor’s degree from an accredited institution.
 Graduate admission at Lamar University is competitive, and requirements vary by department.
-Please refer to the departmental catalog entry for specific requirements and standards beyond those listed here.
+Please refer to the departmental catalog entry, sorted by degree program, for specific requirements and standards beyond those listed here.

 Prospective graduate students should submit all admissions materials at least 30 days prior to the start of the semester in which they wish to begin studies.
 Upon receipt of all university-required documents, the Admissions Office will forward your file to your desired academic department for an admission decision.